ArthurDevLeal/Lumina/README.md

 ## Overview

 Lumina is an advanced sales simulation tool that enables organizations to:
-- Train sales professionals with realistic market scenarios
-- Practice negotiation and closing techniques
 - Analyze performance metrics and identify improvement areas
-- Test sales strategies in a risk-free environment
 - Generate actionable insights for revenue optimization

 ## Features